tomwaldnz/HomeAssistantExamples/README.md

 The automations work with home assistant `2024.6.1'.
 I have modified the automations very slightly to add them to this git repo, there may be minor errors from the copy / paste / edit process.

+## Room / Area Controls
+A useful feature I developed is what I call "Room Controls".
+This lets me simply enable or disable automations for a room or resource using simple toggles.

 ## Important Recommendation
 It's strongly recommended you read all the README files in each folder that you use resources from.
 If you don't do that you'll probably have significant problems.